 The aim of Coleg Cymraeg Cenedlaethol is to work with universities and Further Education colleges (including work-based learning) in order to provide more opportunities for students to study in the medium of Welsh and use more Welsh socially.

-The Grŵp has two Branch Officers; Sara Davies and Nia Haf Lewis.
-Their priority is to increase the current Welsh provision and arrange a variety of activities and events, (within courses and extra-curricular) to support and encourage the use of the Welsh language socially.
-Both strive to increase the presence of Coleg Cymraeg Cenedlaethol in the Grŵp and collaborate with staff and students to share ideas and good practice.
-The Branch Officers are the first point of contact between the Coleg Cymraeg and the Grŵp to ensure that the voice and opinions of staff and students are heard and acted upon.
+The Grŵp has one Branch Officer; Sara Davies.
+Her priority is to increase the current Welsh provision and arrange a variety of activities and events, (within courses and extra-curricular) to support and encourage the use of the Welsh language socially.
+She strives to increase the presence of Coleg Cymraeg Cenedlaethol in the Grŵp and collaborate with staff and students to share ideas and good practice.
+The Branch Officer is the first point of contact between the Coleg Cymraeg and the Grŵp to ensure that the voice and opinions of staff and students are heard and acted upon.

 The Branch can also by followed on our social media pages:

 If you would like more information about the work of the Coleg Cymraeg Cenedlaethol within the Grŵp, the opportunities available or to be one the Branch’s members, please feel free to contact Sara.